Wrapping Up the Year: My Reflection of 2021

 Happy almost New Year!
 Considering tomorrow is already New Year’s Eve, I wanted to take some time to look back on the year and think about what good things came out of 2021, despite the many obstacles this year brought with it.
 When I first began to write this post, I thought I couldn’t have possibly accomplished anything meaningful in what seemed to be such a short period of time.
 After some thinking, however, I realized how much I learned over the course of the year.

-The Prison of Magic
+The Prisons of Magic

-I finished final edits on The Prison of Magic on September 8th.
+I finished final edits on The Prisons of Magic on September 8th.
 While this wasn’t the first book I wrote, it was the first one I finished, and it will always hold a special place in my heart.
 Pieces of myself are ingrained in the characters, conflicts, and world of this book, and the countless hours I spent thinking about, writing, and editing my novel have changed my perspective on the world I live in.

 Developing my characters taught me more about the people in my life as I added aspects of my friends and family members.
 Worldbuilding forced me to think about the flaws in our world, and I tried to highlight some political differences our society faces through my book.
 As my characters overcame the obstacles I put them through, I learned problem solving skills and developed my creativity.